K. C. S. Mani: Later life

 After the independence, Mani served as a member of the local panchayat for more than a decade.
-He also contested to the Kerala Legislative Assembly from the Kuttanad constituency in 1965, as an independent candidate (not the nominee of any political party, But RSP leaders have instructed him to submit the nomination, So he can be considered as an RSP Candidate), but without success.
+He also contested to the Kerala Legislative Assembly from the Kuttanad constituency in 1965, as an independent candidate (not the nominee of any political party, But RSP leaders instructed him to submit the nomination, So he could be considered as an RSP Candidate), but without success.

 Mani felt alienated by the party as well as the state in the later years of his life.
 He spent his last days abandoned and struggling with diseases.
 When he suffered from loneliness, he found a solace in devotion.
 It is also said that the feeling of guilt affected him deeply.
 During some nights, after Ambalapuzha temple was closed, he conducted 'sayana pradakshinam' around the temple.
 Sometimes, he went to Sabarimala without informing anyone.
 Mani died on September 20, 1987, at an age of 65, in the Chest Diseases Hospital, Pulayanarkotta, Thiruvananthapuram.
 He was cremated in his home premises on the next day.
 His brother-in-law conducted the rituals.
 The place where he was cremated is now part of railway line.
 His wife Lalitha outlived him for 30 years, dying on June 14, 2017, aged 77.